The Computer Support Representative (CSR) for the Physics and Astronomy Department is

 depending upon the schedules of the assistant CSRs.
 Please remember that the assistant CSRs are

 students that are taking classes and need their off time to study.
 Please respect their privacy when

 they are not working unless you have been otherwise told to contact them for critical situations.

-Please see the Computer Accounts page for more information about obtaining and
+Please see the Computer Accounts page for more information about obtaining department resources.